 Networking Concentration, Bachelor of Science in Business Administration Degree

 Today's modern information society is constantly changing.
 Students at UCM are trained to succeed by adapting to these changes.
-The CIS program provides educational and hands-on experience for entry-level positions in programming, networking, database administration and systems design.
+The CIS program provides educational and hands-on experience for entry-level positions in programming, networking, systems administration, database administration and systems design.
 UCM's program encompasses not only a working knowledge of information technology, but also an understanding of business processes and policies that dictate the existing dynamic business environment.

+According to the U.S. Department of Labor, many CIS related jobs will grow faster than the average in the near future.
+Pursuing a major in computer information systems at UCM is a sure step toward securing a seat among the many computer programmers, analysts, database administrators, network administrators and client server specialists across America.
 The CIS program at UCM is one of the finest in the region, and in recent years CIS students have a nearly 100 percent placement record within three months of their graduation.
 Because of the education they receive, graduates are placed nationwide in top corporations with high starting salaries.

 Various departmental organizations are available, including the student chapter of the Association for Information Technology Professionals and Delta Sigma Pi business fraternity.
 Participation allows students to compete in national competitions, visit businesses, meet executives and supervisors, interact with faculty members, and meet other students outside the classroom.